-Join us on Saturday, October 6th, 2018 for the 4th Annual Maine Herbalist Gathering, a day of community and classes honoring the wisdom of plants!
+Join us on Saturday, October 5th, 2019 for the 5th Annual Maine Herbalist Gathering!

-This year we will gather at Merryspring Nature Center located at 30 Conway Road in Camden, ME.
+This year we will gather again at Merryspring Nature Center in Camden, ME.
 Check out their website for directions and other info.
-Merryspring has one indoor classroom space, a gazebo, and we will have additional tent spaces to have classes under.
+Merryspring has one indoor classroom space, a gazebo, and we will have additional tent spaces to host classes under.
 It is open to the public and located right off Route One with ample trails to walk on as well as gardens to explore.

 4:30 – 5 pm – Gathering closing

 *If you would like to participate in the lunchtime barter circle, please bring a blanket to share your wares.
 We will also have a a number of paid spaces available for people to sell their herbal products.